evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 The fact that Google advertises their servers as supporting CardDAV is an insult to anyone who does try to be standards compliant.

-The Google Google CardDAV server has similarities to what we call CardDAV.
+The Google CardDAV server has similarities to what we call CardDAV.
 For very simple, controlled stuff, it may be possible to pretend it is.

 For anything advanced, avoid it at all cost.
 I've made the mistake of trying